Trinath111/TIME-SERIES-CASE-STUDY/README.md

 The LSTM is trained on hourly demand rather than weekly demand.
 It is useful for short-horizon hourly forecasting, but it is more complex and less interpretable than the weekly statistical and feature-based models.
 Because of this, I discuss the LSTM result separately instead of treating it as a direct replacement for the weekly models.

+## Main figures

+### Figure 1.
+Daily German electricity demand with rolling median

+This plot shows daily German electricity demand from 2015 to 2020.
+The orange line is the 30-day rolling median, which makes the long-term movement easier to see.
+The blue band shows the normal variation range.
+The repeated peaks and dips show that demand has a strong seasonal pattern.

+### Figure 2.
+Average hourly demand: weekday vs weekend

+This figure compares the average hourly electricity demand on weekdays and weekends.
+Weekday demand is clearly higher, especially during working hours.
+This shows why hourly demand forecasting needs to consider daily routines and working-day effects.

+### Figure 3.
+Monthly seasonal index

+This bar chart shows how average demand changes by month compared with the overall average.
+Values above 1 mean demand is higher than usual.
+The result shows stronger demand in winter months and weaker demand in some spring/summer months.

+### Figure 4.
+Seasonal decomposition of weekly demand

+This decomposition separates weekly electricity demand into trend, seasonal and residual components.
+The seasonal part confirms a repeating annual pattern, while the trend shows changes in the overall demand level over time.

+### Figure 5.
+ACF and PACF of differenced weekly load

+The ACF and PACF plots help identify remaining autocorrelation after differencing.
+The visible spike around lag 52 supports the use of a yearly seasonal period in the SARIMA model.

+### Figure 6.
+Benchmark forecasts

+This figure compares the benchmark forecasts with actual weekly demand over the test period.
+Seasonal naive follows the yearly pattern better than the mean, naive and drift models, which is why it becomes the main baseline.

+### Figure 7.
+Benchmark RMSE comparison

+This bar chart ranks the benchmark models by RMSE.
+Seasonal naive has the lowest error, showing that repeating the same week from the previous year is a strong simple method for this dataset.

+### Figure 8.
+SARIMA forecast

+This figure compares the SARIMA forecast with actual weekly demand and shows the forecast interval.
+The model captures some seasonal movement, but it does not follow the 2020 demand drop very well.

+### Figure 9.
+SARIMA residual diagnostics

+The SARIMA residual plots show the remaining errors after fitting the model.
+Most residuals are close to zero, but a few large errors remain, suggesting that the SARIMA model does not fully capture unusual demand changes.

+### Figure 10.
+Temperature and electricity demand

+This scatter plot shows the relationship between Berlin weekly temperature and German weekly electricity demand.
+Demand is generally higher at lower temperatures, showing why temperature can be a useful explanatory variable.

+### Figure 11.
+SARIMAX forecast with external covariates

+This figure shows the SARIMAX forecast after adding temperature and holiday variables.
+The external variables add useful context, but the forecast still does not fully beat the stronger benchmark or Random Forest model.

+### Figure 12.
+Random Forest forecast

+This plot compares the Random Forest forecast with actual weekly demand.
+The model follows the general movement of weekly demand better than SARIMA/SARIMAX in this version, especially because it uses lag and calendar-based features.

+### Figure 13.
+Random Forest feature importance

+This chart shows the most important input features in the Random Forest model.
+The 52-week load lag is the strongest feature, confirming that last year’s demand is very important for forecasting this year’s weekly demand.

+### Figure 14.
+Random Forest feature group importance

+This grouped importance chart shows that lag features are much more important than weather, holiday and rolling features.
+This supports the idea that yearly demand memory is the main driver of the weekly forecast.

+### Figure 15.
+LSTM training and validation loss

+This figure shows how the LSTM training and validation loss changed over epochs.
+Both losses decrease, which suggests that the model learned useful hourly demand patterns without obvious divergence during training.

+### Figure 16.
+LSTM forecast compared with actual hourly demand

+This plot shows a ten-day sample of the LSTM forecast against actual hourly demand.
+The forecast follows the daily peaks and troughs closely, showing that LSTM is useful for short-term hourly forecasting.

+### Figure 17.
+Weekly aggregated LSTM forecast

+This figure aggregates the hourly LSTM predictions into weekly averages.
+The forecast line is very close to the actual weekly load, but this result should be interpreted carefully because it comes from a rolling hourly setup.

+### Figure 18.
+Final model comparison

+This bar chart compares the main models using RMSE.
+LSTM has the lowest error overall, but it uses hourly data.
+For weekly operational forecasting, Random Forest is the strongest practical model in this version.

+### Figure 19.
+Weekly forecasts compared against actual demand

+This figure compares the weekly forecasts from Seasonal Naive, SARIMA, SARIMAX and Random Forest against actual weekly demand.
+It shows how the models behave differently during the same two-year test period.

 ## Result snapshot

 The main results from the notebook are: